Hestrateja/.NET-learning/readme.md

 * Managing the Visual Studio modules **this option is only useful for Visual Studio users.**

 ## Note for using certain programs that are Linux based
-Turn on *Windows Subystem for Linux* and *Virtual Machine Platform* features inside *Windows Features*.
+Turn on *"Windows Subystem for Linux"* and *"Virtual Machine Platform"* features inside *"Windows Features"*.